Resources to study for passing Salesforce Platform Developer I certification exam

 - Salesforce Fundamentals(10%)

-First of all if you have access to a Premier Online Training catalogue or Partner Training catalogue do lookup the following online course:
+First of all, if you have access to a Premier Online Training catalog or Partner Training catalog do lookup the following online course:

 Besides that I studied the following materials: